LUOyk1999/Molecular-homology/mol-homology/README.md

 ```

 ## Training
-You can pretrain the model by
+You can pretrain the Tengfei's model by
 ```
 cd pretrain
 python pretrain_supervised.py